mlafleur/mlafleur.github.io/_posts/2017/2017-06-14-microsoft-v2-endpoint-admin-consent.md

 Graph has two categories of permission scopes; Application & Delegated.
 These serve two distinct purposes:

 * **Delegated:** If your application acts on "behalf" of a single user, you're looking for delegated permissions.
 Many Delegated permissions can be consented to by normal users.
-Other higher-privileged permissions require administrator consent however.
+Other higher-privileged permissions require administrator consent, however.

 * **Application:** If your application runs without a user context such as a background service or daemon, you're looking for Application permissions.
 Unlike Delegated permission, Application permissions _always require_ administrator consent.

 > Which scopes get applied to your token depends on which type of OAuth Grant you used to request that token.
 When you're using [`Authorization Code`][primer] or [`Implicit`][implicit] grants then you'll be using Delegated scopes.
 If you're using `Client Credentials` then you're using Application scopes.

 For the moment, I'm going to assume the application in question here is a traditional web app that happens to require access to higher-privileged scopes.
-This scenario is also used for daemon apps but there are a enough nuances around daemons to deserve it's own article.
+This scenario is also used for daemon apps but there are enough nuances around daemons to deserve its own article.

 ## Scope Differences

-When using the v2 Endpoint, you can dynamic request scopes during authorization.
+When using the v2 Endpoint, you can dynamically request scopes during authorization.
 This allows you to only request the minimum access required for a given user.
 For example, if you're application supports syncing both Calendars and Contacts but your user only wants to leverage the Calendar integration, you can forgo requesting access to Contacts.
 This provides some additional assurance to the user that your application is behaving as expected.

 Things operate a bit differently when Admin Consent is required.
 These scopes must be defined with your [application registration][app-reg].
 This ensures administrators that there is some stability around the permissions you're requesting.
 It is important to note that this doesn't change how dynamic scopes operate; _you can still dynamically choose to not request these admin scopes_.